nvalerio12/Connect-Four/README.md

 Credits:
-To Howard Wexler's the creater of connect 4 amde something so simple fun.
+To Howard Wexler's the creater of connect 4 amde something so simple fun. codepen alex bergin sampled his code for my game.

 Future development:

 3 different load up events
-- First would be player welcome screen
+- First would be player welcome screen that lets player add name pre chosen color
-- Would be able to choose who goes first
 - Whos turn it is will be displayed at bottom of screen
 - Winner screen With huge congraulations with the winner color in it
 - pop up refresh/restart button